Florian-2023/MaNGOS-on-Linux/README.md

 # MaNGOS-on-Linux
 Here is a Manual to create from scratch a MaNGOS-server running on Linux.

-You can run it on any PC, say less than 10 years old, as long as it has 4GB RAM and 15 to 20 GB diskspace.
+You can use any PC of say, less than 10 years old, as long as it has 4GB RAM and 15 to 20 GB diskspace.

-Or in a virtualbox with 1 core or more.
+Or in a virtualbox (it can run on 1 core but more is better.)

 The manual is made in such a way that the server can run without the need for a monitor.